threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ### Redeem

-As the register api, the redeem api also requires application/json data.
-Moreover, it includes authorization header to find the user to add money.
+Like the register api, the redeem api also requires application/json data.
+It also includes an authorization header to find the user to add money.

 ![image](https://hackmd.io/_uploads/HkF3lpWexx.png)

 ![image](https://hackmd.io/_uploads/BJcol6blxg.png)

-And the redeem function can be used as
+The redeem function can be used as

 ```python
 async def redeem(username, password, url: str, debug: bool=False):